OREL-group/Project-Management-SP23/Final Papers/TEMPLATE-SUHAS-DHANYAMRAJU.md

 In order to use open source to our fullest we have to be able to figure out the most structured and effective method to implement open source in our project.
 In Professor Bradly Alicea's lessons we were able to learn a couple of approaches in order to use open source for a project and the steps are as follows:

-There are 6 questions that we have to ask ourselves in order to build the most effective open source implementation for our project (Alicea 2023)
+There are 6 questions that we have to ask ourselves in order to build the most effective open source implementation for our project

 - What is the purpose?
 - How should members behave?